Joannes

-On the death of the Emperor Honorius (15 August 423), Theodosius II, the remaining ruler of the House of Theodosius, hesitated in announcing his uncle's death.
-In the interregnum, Honorius's patrician at the time of his death, Castinus, elevated Joannes as emperor.
+On the death of the Western emperor Honorius, Theodosius II, the last remaining ruler of the Theodosian dynasty, did not immediately announce a successor.
+In the interregnum, the patrician Castinus elevated Joannes as emperor.
+Theodosius refused to accept the decision, and deposed Joannes in a civil war.

 History

 Joannes was a primicerius notariorum or senior civil servant at the time of his elevation.
 Procopius praised him as "both gentle and well-endowed with sagacity and thoroughly capable of valorous deeds."
-Unlike the Theodosian emperors, he tolerated all Christian sects and even the pagans.

 From the beginning, his control over the empire was insecure.
-In Gaul, his praetorian prefect was slain at Arles in an uprising of the soldiery there.
-And Bonifacius, comes of the Diocese of Africa, held back the grain fleet destined to Rome.
+His praetorian prefect was slain in Gaul by an uprising of the soldiery at Arles, and Bonifacius, comes of the Diocese of Africa, held back the grain fleet destined to Rome.

 "The events of Johannes' reign are as shadowy as its origins," writes John Matthews, who then provides a list of the ruler's known actions in a single paragraph.
-Joannes was proclaimed at Rome and praetorian games were provided at the expense of a member of the gens Anicia.
+Joannes was proclaimed at Rome and praetorian games were provided at the expense of a member of the Anicia gens.
 Johannes then moved his base of operations to Ravenna, knowing full well that the Eastern Empire would strike from that direction.
 There is a mention of an expedition against Africa, but its fate, presumed unsuccessful, is unrecorded.
 In Gaul, he appears to have caused offense by submitting clerics to secular courts.
-And that is all.

 Joannes had hoped that he could come to an agreement with the Eastern Emperor, but when Theodosius II elevated the young Valentinian III to caesar (undoubtedly influenced by Valentinian's mother Galla Placidia), he knew he could only expect war.
 Late in 424, he gave to one of his younger and most promising followers, Aëtius, an important mission.
-Aëtius, Governor of the Palace at the time, was sent to the Huns, with whom he had lived as a hostage earlier, to seek military help.
+Aëtius, governor of the Palace at the time, was sent to the Huns, with whom he had lived as a hostage earlier, to seek military help.